Learn how culture uses our primitive instincts to control our lives and what you can do to minimize its influence.

 2) Lack of Diversity

 If your inner circle of friends is limited to a group of people who believe exactly like you, then you won’t grow.
 You are more likely to assimilate to extremist points of view.
 So, ask yourself, do you have people in your circle of friends from different backgrounds and spiritual beliefs?
-The more diverse your inner circle, the more likely you are to encounter ideas and opinions that will help you grow.
-The more segregated and closed your social circle, the less likely you are to grow.
-And the greater the tendency, you will reject any information that conflicts with the “groups” paradigm.
+The more diverse your inner circle, the more likely you will encounter ideas and opinions that will help you grow.
+The more segregated and closed your social circle, the less likely you will grow.
+And the greater the tendency you will reject any information that conflicts with the “groups” paradigm.

 Do you react without understanding why?
 Are you distracted and spend time on things that are of little value?
 Are you persuaded to buy products when you don’t need them?
 These are signs of groupthink manipulation.
 It shows you how powerful the cultural narrative is in your life.
 You are acting and reacting like a trout to a shiny object.